bioinformaticsdotca/BiCG_2018/module_9_CTAT_fusion_lab/lab_1-star-fusion.md

 To build our custom tutorial-supporting CTAT genome lib, run the following along with using the provided tutorial data files:

->Below, we refer to ${STAR_FUSION_HOME} as the path to the base installation directory for STAR-Fusion.
-In the Docker image, this is set as an environmental variable, so you can refer to it directly as $STAR_FUSION_HOME.
-If you're not using Docker, consider setting this as an environmental variable for convenience.

     % ${STAR_FUSION_HOME}/FusionFilter/prep_genome_lib.pl \
             --genome_fa minigenome.fa \